GNovaisLongue/SlothApp/README.md

-fitplus
+Sloth
 Initial Commit accessed via GitKraken
 Final Project - Mobile App fitplus
 Done using React

-App.js - responsible for navigation and styles
-Login Screen - Inicial Screen containing access to: 'SignUp' Screen and Api Google (API not implemented yet) Home Screen - Main Screen with access to every other screen and function (yet to be rooted).
+App.js - Initialization file leading to 'MainFile.js'
+BottomTabs.js - Bottom Tab containing navigator and route between main screens Profile.js - Main screen and the one that show the character of the users and leads to the store (Store.js yet to be added) Classes.js - list of current classes along with calendar and list of teachers Games.js -
+Settings.js -
 Contains:

 - drawer with access to 'Home' Screen, 'Login' Screen and 'Imc' Screen;
 - bottom Tab with access to 'Home' Screen, 'NewTrain' Screen and 'Profile' Screen. (yet to be rooted)

-NewTrain Screen - Screen where the user can edit/create his card and will be stored in the database. (yet to be created) Imc Screen - Screen where user insert his weight and height and will be given his Body Mass index.

 App using imports:
 @react-navigation/native